vincentrohde/harvest-dashboard/README.md

 ##### onSubmit

 When a new entry is submitted by the user, the component will reset itself to default with `resetStateToDefault()`.
 In both cases (create or update an entry) the `onSuccess` callback method is executed.

 #### DataOverview

 The `DataOverview` component gives the user a data-visualisation of his/ her time-entries.

-It's possible to filter by tasks or projects and sort by time-unit (day, week, month, year).
+It's possible to filter by tasks or projects and sort by time-unit (day, week, month or year).

 ### Services